Tudor Barn, The Hall, Milden, Lavenham, Sudbury, Suffolk CO10 9NY

 Friends, walkers, cyclists, can get together in spacious, beautiful, ancient and unspoiled surroundings, amidst the mixed farm landscape with hedges, old meadows, woodland and ponds.
 At Milden you can bring your own bikes, or borrow the 20+ adult road bikes, and explore the local Wool Town villages on the quiet country lanes of the South Suffolk Cycle Route and Constable Country or go kayaking down the River Stour.
 Alternatively explore historic houses or go further afield to the Suffolk coast.
 However, many that stay don’t go far - they walk the farm trails, run, hug trees, pond dip, read, play tennis, croquet or ping-pong, draw, paint, sing, play rounders, enjoy al fresco wine-tasting and picnic on the farm.
 Some guests borrow the barn's costumes and dress up for a Tudor evening, feasting and making merry Tudor style.

-The barn is surrounded by more historic buildings including the Grade II* Milden Hall farmhouse with extra rooms, another large ancient barn and a modest museum.
+The barn is surrounded by more historic buildings including the Grade II* Milden Hall farmhouse with extra rooms, another large ancient grain barn and a modest museum.
 Bantams scratch about amongst the herbs, two farmyard pigs grunt contentedly, lambs skip in the spring, newts swim in the ponds, yellowhammers sing from the hedges.

 Come and visit this enchanting and historic spot in rural Suffolk, you will be made very welcome.
-Larger parties can sometimes sleep 22 extra guests at the Old Brooder Bunkhouse 100m down the track (also in this guide).
+Larger groups can sometimes sleep 22 extra guests at the Old Brooder Bunkhouse 100m down the track (also in this guide).

 Up to one well behaved adult dog welcome by arrangement.